Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 and extract the activity data, but I chose to ignore it back then because there was a much easier way to export the activity.
 That changed few days after the Runtastic Archiver application was completed.
 I was running the application to backup my latest runs, when I suddenly started getting errors that some expected headers in HTTP responses were missing.
 It turned out that server introduced some kind of rate limiting for export requests.
-First activity was always successfully downloaded, but the next one always failed.
+First activity was successfully downloaded every time, but the next one always failed.
 After experimenting with delays between requests, I discovered that the Runtastic server was allowing only one request every 10 seconds.
-Such long delay was unacceptable.
+Delay that long was unacceptable.
 For example, if you run 5 times per week, and you were using Runtastic for the last 4 years, you would have around 1000 activities, and your backup process would be almost 3 hours long.
 Web application was no exception to the rate limiting - if you tried to export multiple activities in a short period of time, all files, with the exception of the first one, would contain only **access denied** string.
 At that moment I had no other choice but to get back to encoded GPS trace